 • The shower base did not drain properly and was discoloured.
 The shower curtain was hanging off and had mould at the bottom.
 The shower itself was just a handheld head

 • The bath was very awkward to get into because of the positioning

-• One of the bedrooms had a glass door so there was no privacy and the room was light which made sleeping difficult
+• One of the bedrooms had a glass door, so there was no privacy.
+The room was light which made sleeping difficult

 • There was a broken glass light on the bedroom ceiling